jiajingchen/old.jiajingchen.github.io/_posts/2018-1-15-Things-to-do-in-2018.md

 title: Things to do in 2018
 ---

-Here comes my new year resolutions!
+Here come my new year resolutions!

 - Some side projects in data science